-A credit score is a number ranging from 300 to 850 that depicts your creditworthiness.
-A credit score is based on the entire credit history of an individual.
+Your credit score is a number ranging from 300 to 850 that depicts how creditworthy you are to lenders.
+This helps lenders understand how much of a liability or risk you may be if they were to give you money.
+A credit score is based on your entire credit history.

 FICO Credit Scores

 FICO, or Fair Isaac Corporation, is the most popular scoring model and is used in nearly everything.
 A FICO score can be industry-specific based on the type of loan or credit line a person is applying for.

 There are different FICO score versions and the latest is called “FICO Score 9”.
 This latest version gives less weight to medical debts compared to non-medical debts and adjusts how they calculate collections into the overall score.
 The difference in FICO Score 9 and others is that it now takes in non-standard methods of “building credit”, like having your landlord report rent payments to the bureaus.

 Understanding why there are different types of scores is crucial in making sure you’re staying on top of your finances.

 A FICO score can range from 300 to 800.

 The key factors affecting your FICO score: Payment History, Total Debt, Length of Credit History

 VantageScore Credit Scores